brettcannon/sans-io/how-to-sans-io.rst

           specific facet of several broader software design best practices.
 In particular, good comparisons can be made to Bob Martin's `Clean Architecture`_, to well-realised Model-View-Controller applications,
-          and to the broader software design principle of separation of concerns.
+          to Gary Bernhardt's `Functional Core and Imperative Shell`_, and to the broader software design principle of separation of concerns.
 While all of these are good patterns worth being understood in their own right, it is often helpful to discuss these patterns as